Velko/8-bit-CPU/README.md

   algorithm are stored in the RAM.
 The control flow reads its input only from Flags register.
 This should be almost 1:1 translatable to assembly / machine code
 * Play around with Python AST visitor to automatically "flatten" the program and add necessary labels and jumps to replace Python's while/if/continue/break control flow.
-Main idea is to run this program with different "backend" that generates machine code from it, instead of sending commands to hardware directly
+When executed, this program generates machine code.
 * Built a dedicated "debug control" board using Nano, shift registers and demultiplexers
 * Connected Program Counter and "read-back" from IR into Arduino.
 Should be able to "run" programs from memory